Latest Developments

 Latest situation

-Taking the first two months of 2024 together, the value of merchandise exports posted double-digit growth against a very low base of comparison a year ago.
-Exports to the Mainland and the United States rose notably, while those to the European Union fell.
+The value of merchandise exports continued to grow in March 2024 over a year earlier.
+Exports to the Mainland rose further, while those to the United States and the European Union fell.
 Those to other major Asian markets showed mixed performance.

-Looking ahead, while slow global economic growth and geopolitical tensions will continue to constrain Hong Kong’s export performance in the near term, the expected easing of global monetary conditions later in the year may provide some support.
+Looking ahead, geopolitical tensions and a longer period of tight financial conditions will continue to affect Hong Kong’s export performance, though the slightly better-than-expected external demand may provide some support.
 The Government will monitor the situation closely.

 Prices (PDF) (Excel)